carltonwin8/FlightSurety/README.md

 - click `Fund Airline`
 - click `Register Airline`
-- click `Register flight`
+- click `Register Flight`
-- clicke `Buy Insurance`
+- click `Buy Insurance`
 - click `Flight Status`
 - click `View Credit`
 - click `Claim Insurance`

-After clicking the buttons above a status is show that can be cleared.
+After clicking the buttons above a status is shown that can be cleared.
-Also balance for the two contracts and user are shown and can be seen to change during the transactions tha require funding.
+The balance for the two contracts and users are shown and are updated realtime for transactions that require funding.

 ## Address Allocation

 During testing the mnemonic
-"candy maple cake sugar pudding cream honey rich smooth crumble sweet treat" was used to gererate the sequential addresses whoes indexes are noted below.
+"candy maple cake sugar pudding cream honey rich smooth crumble sweet treat" was used to gererate the sequential addresses whose indexes are noted below.
-The allocation of the address follows.
+The allocation of the address follows and are in `./src/server/addressInfo.js`.

 | Address | Usage                        |
 | ------- | ---------------------------- |